holepunchto/hyperswarm-dht-relay/README.md

 ## Protocol

+> :warning: The protocol currently exchanges public **and** private keys between peers and the relay due to limitations in the DHT.
+In the future, only public keys will be exchanged and the relay will instead forward the Noise handshake request to peers for them to perform using their private key.

 A reference implementation of the relay protocol can be found in the [`lib/protocol.js`](lib/protocol.js) module.

 ### Messages

+All types are specified as their corresponding [compact-encoding](https://github.com/compact-encoding) codec.

 #### `Handshake` (`0`)